cypress-io/cypress-documentation/source/api/commands/visit.md

 The URL to visit.

 Cypress will prefix the URL with the `baseUrl` configured in your {% url 'network options' configuration#Global %} if you've set one.

+You may also specify the relative path of an html file.
+The path is relative to the root directory of the Cypress installation.
+Note that the `file://` prefix is not needed.

 **{% fa fa-angle-right %} options** ***(Object)***